simpletext-madics/2025/tasks.md

 ### Task 2.3 - Avoid Creative Generation and Perform Grounded Generation by Design

 This task introduces a text alignment challenge, emphasizing grounded generation over creative generation.
 This task mirrors Task 1 on text simplification and requires submissions in paired runs, both with and without explicit source attribution.

+### Evaluation
+ - Task 2.1 is essentially a sentence label task, evaluated in the standard way (Precision, Recall, F1).
+For token-level evaluation, we use standard Jaccard.
+ - Task 2.2 is evaluated using standard automatic classification measures.
+ - Task 2.3 will be evaluated by both standard automatic measures and human evaluation, similar to Task 1 on Text Simplification above.
+The paired runs enable us to sample  differences at the sentence and phrase levels and evaluate them efficiently, using tools like MT Unbabel.

 ## Task 3: SimpleText 2024 Revisited: Selected tasks by popular request